glasnt/talks/2018_10_AllThingsOpen.podium/slides.md

 It's awe-ful, full of awe.

+(
 If you're interseted I have an entire full talk where I dive deeper in to JS, called Javascript is Awe-ful.

-But to summarise
+But to summarise )

 It's a 22 year old language that is 100% backwards compatible.
 JavaScript written in 1995 will work today.

+That ye olde space jam website?
+It still works on modern browsers.

+JavaScript also won the browser-langauge wars, defeating such foes as Flash, Visual basic, JScript and ActiveScript.

+However.

-But if you don't understand the design constraints and considerations, you might think of these wats as weird little edge cases.
+If you don't understand the design constraints and considerations, you might think of these wats as weird little edge cases.

 ---